Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 <!--
+- Next up is Vannevar Bush, who was a very influential figure in the 20th century.
 - He did more than science and influenced a lot of the policies surrounding science.
+He also starred in the movie Oppenheimer. :)
 -->

 ---